Frequently Asked Questions

 We answer some of your most common questions.

 If you were not successful in the first round of offers for accommodation – don't despair!
 We will continue to perform lotteries after the initial offers are accepted and vacancies arise.
 This will happen on an ongoing basis after the initial offers are made.
-Please make sure you have set up your profile, created an application and paid the €50 application fee.
+Please make sure you have set up your profile, created an application and paid the €50 administrative fee.

 In the case that you are not awarded your chosen course of study at DCU and can provide proof of this to us, you are entitled to a full refund of your deposit.